danielphillis/twiiterMining1/README.md

 # twiiterMining1

+ twwet Mining
- guts mining - full tweets downloaded - needs to be tested. am worried of duplicated tweets from imporoper concatenation
+- full tweets are downloaded - needs to be tested. am worried of duplicated tweets from imporoper concatenation

- version 2 is downloading whole tweets we really want to extract tweet text
+Version 2 is downloading whole tweets but we really want to extract tweet text only